siam-lilly/Siam-Assessment/README.md

 The task consists of backend and frontend functionalities.

-You aren’t expected to spend more than 30-60 minutes on this task (we respect your time, you don’t have to complete the task).

 You are free to use the internet but must solve this task yourself.

 During your interview you will be asked to present (in any way you like) your thought process on how you went about completing this task.